Testing Fundamentals

 The Testing Trophy

-Kent C. Dodds' "testing trophy" suggests a modification to the classic pyramid: write MORE integration tests than the traditional pyramid suggests.
+Kent C. Dodds' "testing trophy" suggests writing MORE integration tests than the traditional pyramid suggests.
 Integration tests give the best return per test — more realistic than unit tests, faster than E2E.

 Key Takeaways